If you’re lucky enough to land yourself a public speaking gig, the last thing you want to do is waste the opportunity.

 Keep The Conversation Going

-Here’s the problem with most presentations: People spent way too much time talking AT their audience, and not nearly enough time talking WITH their audience.
+Here’s the problem with most presentations: People spend way too much time talking AT their audience, and not nearly enough time talking WITH their audience.

 Here’s something else to keep in mind: It doesn’t matter that you’re talking to a room full of adults, at some point their attention span is going to waver and then fall away completely—and that usually happens at the 10-minute mark.
 But if your audience isn’t engaged, it could be a lot less.

 Forget It’s an Audience and Just Talk

 There are some sure-fire ways to keep your presentation more conversational, and it’s no coincidence these tips on how to have a good conversation are the ones we always talk about at our Effective Presentation Skills workshops across the country and post about on our Facebook page and other social media channels.
 Here are five of them:

 Talk to the Audience (Don’t Read to Them).
 You don’t read from notes when you talk to your friends about what you did last weekend, so why are you reading when you’re giving a presentation?
 People who are forced to listen to someone read a speech to them zone out—fast.
 This applies to Powerpoint slides, too.
 Powerpoint slides are meant to augment your presentation, not BE the presentation.
 If you need a note card to keep you on point, that’s okay.
 But don’t be the guy who prints out a 10-page speech and reads it at the podium.
 No one listens to that guy for longer than 60 seconds.